 B)Beatings, Border, Bravery

-C)Captive, Capture, Catch, Caught, Cause, Caution, Cellar, Circumstance, Clandestine, Committed, Compassion, Consequences, Conspire, Courageous, Cruelly, Cruelty
+C)Captive, Capture, Catch, Caught, Cause, Caution, Cellar, Circumstance, Clandestine, Committed, Compassion, Confederate, Consequences, Conspire, Courageous, Cruelly, Cruelty

-D)Dangerous, Dank, Dark, Darkness, Dates, Death, Despair, Desperation, Determination, Discovery, Distract, Division, Divisive, Documentation
+D)Dangerous, Dank, Dark, Darkness, Dates, Death, Despair, Desperation, Detection, Determination, Discovery, Distract, Division, Divisive, Documentation, Dramatic

 E)Emancipation, Endanger, Enforce, Equality, Escape, Evidence, Exhaustion, Existence, Exposure